← ServerPilot Docs

 If an app's PHP scripts can't answer requests as quickly as new requests come in, then PHP-FPM (the PHP FastCGI Process Manager) will launch additional PHP processes for the app to answer requests in parallel.
 If requests are still coming in faster than the PHP scripts can answer them, PHP-FPM will continue launching additional PHP processes for the app.

 PHP-FPM will stop launching additional PHP processes for the app once the number of PHP processes for the app reaches max_children.
-At that point, additional requests will be queued by PHP-FPM and will only be answered once an existing request completes.
+As additional requests keep coming in for the app faster than PHP-FPM will accept them, Apache will queue these additional requests for a period of time until they are accepted by PHP-FPM.

 What Causes Apps to Reach the max_children Limit